 There are also those living with more specific phobias, such as a fear of spiders or a fear of heights.
-Specific phobias are unique in that millions upon millions of people have phobias, but not many of these phobias are severe enough for diagnosis.
-Still, about 19 million people qualify for a specific phobia, or 8.7% of the population.
+Specific phobias are unique in that millions upon millions of people have phobias, but not many of these phobias are severe enough for a diagnosis.
+Still, about 19 million people qualify for a specific phobia or 8.7% of the population.
 Very few seek treatment (32%) and of those living with a specific phobia, only 12.8% receive adequate treatment.

 Learning From the Anxiety Statistics

 Anxiety is incredibly common, but it's not just the extremely high numbers that are relevant.
-It's also shockingly low number of people that seek out treatment, and the even lower number of people that actually receive an effective treatment.
+It's also a shockingly low number of people that seek out treatment, and the even lower number of people that actually receive an effective treatment.